EmbarkStudios/cargo-about/README.md

 #### `UsedBy`
 * `crate` Metadata for a cargo [package](https://docs.rs/cargo_metadata/newest/cargo_metadata/struct.Package.html)
-* `path` Optional path of the depndency that is being used by the license
+* `path` Optional path of the dependency that is being used by the license

 #### Example